Crestron vs Control4: Battle of the home automation titans

 Control4 products are costly.
 Even finding the latest price list is tricky as dealers don’t want to be knocked down on price or have clients trying to remove features to save money.

 Updating the system or products with new software and firmware is complicated.
+As is getting the system to work with Siri, for example.
 So, you’ll need your dealer to send their engineer out to apply the latest updates.

 Crestron vs Control4